cmpute/dashu/integer/README.md

 # dashu-int

-Arbitrary precision integer implementation for the dashu library.
+Arbitrary precision integer implementation as a part of the `dashu` library.

-The majority of the code is based on the [ibig crate](https://github.com/tczajka/ibig-rs).
+> The majority of the code is based on the [ibig crate](https://github.com/tczajka/ibig-rs).
 The modification notice based on the the original `ibig` repo is included in the [NOTICE](./NOTICE) file.

+## Features

+- Support for both unsigned and signed big integers.
+- Small integers are inlined on stack with specialized algorithms.
+- Efficient implementation for basic arithmetic operations (`+`,`-`,`*`,`/`,`%`,`<<`,`>>`).
+- Support other arithmetic operations including `pow`, `ilog`, `gcd`, `gcd_ext`.
+- Bit operations for signed big integers follow the 2's complement rule.
+- Efficient implementation for modular arithmetics (e.g. modular powering and inverse).
+- Efficient integer parsing and printing with base 2~36.
+- Developer friendly debug printing for big integers.
+- Direct access to underlying machine word array.

 ## Examples